lskatz/Kalamari/paper/paper.md

 Each of these files follows a tab-separated values (tsv) custom format.
 The tsv files have a header line with the following columns: `scientificName` (genus and species), `nuccoreAcc` (GenBank accession), `taxid` (NCBI or Kalamari Taxonomy ID), and `parent` (the parent taxonomy ID).
 Most genomes in the database are bacterial pathogens or related organisms.
+All chromosomes and plasmids must be complete, i.e., no contig breaks.

 However, there are some pathogen exceptions such as SARS-CoV-2 and _Cryptosporidium_.
 Additionally, there are several host organisms.
 The animal hosts include chicken, human, and squid.
 The plant hosts include fava beans, tomato, and cabbage.